 History of our evolving regional structure

-We began conversations about this phase of our evolution with Regional Administrators and Program Leaders (who convene as the OSU Extension Collaborative team) in January and February 2017.
+We began specific conversations about this phase of our evolution with Regional Administrators and Program Leaders (who convene as the OSU Extension Collaborative team) in August 2017.
 Since then, we have continued conversations and consultations with individuals, county and program teams, the Collaborative, various OSU leaders and offices, and ECAN and other stakeholders.

 What’s driving this change?

 OSU Extension is a complex matrix organization, and there are multiple drivers.

 In July 2017, we learned that a significant portion of our budget designated for administration would be reduced, phasing from $1.05 million to zero by FY20.